PSHE

 Entry 1 10

-The learner will be able to carry out basic laundry activities.
+The learner will be able to organise personal belongings when returning from a day out with support.

 WTE1 10